hackclub/hackclub/workshops/sudoku/README.md

     }
 }
 ```
-This makes sure the user row and column is between and 1 and 9, and then we are making sure the place can be modified.
+We are making sure the user row and column is between and 1 and 9, and then we are making sure the place can be modified.
+Even though array indexes start at 0, the user still puts in a 1-9.
+Do not worry though, we will handle this later.

-## Entering the Value
+### Entering the Value

+We are making a new while loop in our main while loop.
+This is NOT the same loop with the try-catch statement we just created.
 ```csharp
 while (true)
 {